- Courses Courses

 Research the requirements to become a doctor of medicine.
 Learn about the job description and duties and read the step-by-step process to start a career as a doctor.

 Medical doctors' jobs vary by specialty and work environment.
-While emergency room physicians will work in fast-pace, high-stress environments, many family doctors are able to set their own schedules in a private medical practice.
-Overall, most doctors make good money.
-The rewards of helping people in illness and injury are great, but not all patients can be helped; the job can carry an emotional toll, as well.
+While emergency room physicians will work in fast-pace, high-stress environments, many family doctors are able to set their own schedules in a private medical care practice.
+Helping people in illness and injury can be very rewarding, but the job can be stressful and carry an emotional toll, as well.

 Step 1: Earn a Bachelor's Degree

-Most medical school applicants complete a bachelor's degree program.
+Most medical school applicants complete a bachelor's degree program before they apply to medical school.
 Students can choose a variety of majors for undergraduate study; however, students should be sure that their course load includes a significant amount of science studies.
 Students are also expected to complete undergraduate work in the social sciences, English, and mathematics.

 Step 2: Complete Medical School

 Medical school takes four years to complete.
 In the first two years, students take foundational coursework in the practice of medicine, bodily systems and diseases.
 During the last two years of medical school, students rotate through various hospital specialty departments and gain experience in patient care under faculty supervision.
-Students must also pass a series of examinations in their final year, which may include the USMLE.
+Students must also pass a series of examinations in their final year, which may include the U.S. Medical Licensing Examination.

 Step 3: Complete a Residency